Tuesday, December 25, 2012

 Some films this year were loftier or more intellectually advanced, but none provided the pure visceral cinematic euphoria of DJANGO UNCHAINED!
 And none have as much to say about this country (the USA) and balls and the N word.

-What this year's election showed us, incontrovertibly and probably permanently, is that when Latinos, stoners, African Americans, women, academics, Jews, foreigners, queers, freaks, liberals, beatniks, hairbags, poets, Mansonesque junkies, alcoholics in out of the rooms, unrepentant druggies, 99%-ers, and Hispanics all stick together we can outvote the traditional white Christian (and ex-pat Florida Cuban) male conservative bloc.
-If we stand divided, they win; if we stand together, they can drag their heels in the sand over every new little change if they want but their protests will be as ultimately futile as the protests of children over booster shots.
-And DJANGO is the proof.
+What this year's election showed us, incontrovertibly and probably permanently, is that when minorities and liberals and freaks like me stick together we can finally and forever outvote the repressive white Christian male conservative bloc.
+They can drag their heels in the sand over every new little change if they want but if we stick together they will go down.
+DJANGO is the dancer on their grave.
 It is the year's cinematic equivalent of a lit stick of dynamite tossed into the stagnant Mississippi swamps of conservative oppression.

-For in the unchaining from the soul-crushing bonds of antebellum mentality (the film includes a blood-curdling phrenology lecture) we can finally rise up and be the apocalyptic nightmare the red state uneducated "Christian" right already treat us as.
-Let them arm and barricade themselves in bunkers and strangle themselves on the twisted-up nylons of their own hatred; their progeny will see the benefits of having an open palm instead of a balled-up fist and they will be as 'the boy' who leaves 'the man' to his death on THE ROADt.
+(Wait there's more!) yea, for in the unchaining from the soul-crushing bonds of antebellum mentality (the film includes a blood-curdling phrenology lecture) we can finally rise up and be the apocalyptic nightmare the red state uneducated "Christian" right think we are.
+Let them arm and barricade themselves in bunkers and strangle themselves on the twisted nylons of their own hatred; their progeny will see the benefits of having an open palm instead of a balled-up fist and they will be as 'the boy' who leaves 'the man' to his death on THE ROAD.
 As the great Stevie Wonder once sang, and I paraphrase, we don't even need to do nothing to them / they cause their own country to fall.
 It's their country that falls, that has never done anything but fall, and ours that has already been rising, and has always been rising.

-And Leo, you took my advice even if you never read it and added some truly Widmarkian relish to a despicable dandy fop villain and hit it so far out of the park those racist rednecks will be picking that swatted fly out their teeth for the next 300 years.
+And Leo, you took my advice and added some truly Widmarkian relish to a despicable dandy fop villain and hit it so far out of the park those racist rednecks will be picking that swatted fly out their teeth for the next 300 years.
 I wanted you to be evil but I could never imagine you'd go THIS evil!
-This is so far beyond my wildest dreams I go all the way around from worrying about you growing all puffy from beer and tough guy from the streets-itis to once more worshipping you as the elfin powerhouse actor demi-god you are.
+I go all the way around from worrying about you growing all puffy from beer and tough guy from the streets-itis to once more worshipping you as the elfin powerhouse actor demi-god you are.
 Dig those tobacco-blackened leprechaun teeth!
-Yee-Haw!
-Sold!
-It's your best work since Man in the Iron Mask.
-Leo - you were born to be elfiny evil!
 If Oscar rewards you as it should with a best supporting, the way they did for Waltz as Tarantino's last super villain, my faith in Oscar will be restored after the aggrandizing nostalgia-huffing of last year.

-Romance has always been Wes Anderson's weakness but here he nails it by bringing together a bespectacled but eerily confident weirdo boy scout orphan and a slightly more mature girl who's got mad '64 style, which I guess is when the film is set.
+Pair-bond romance has always been Wes Anderson's weak point--he tends to focus on the childhood friendship of two ne'er do wells or scoundrels which a girl comes betwixt, but here he nails it by bringing together a bespectacled but eerily confident weirdo boy scout together with a slightly more mature girl who's got mad 1965 yeh-yeh style and an obsession with post-fairy tale / adventure books.
 Their romance is never weak or sappy or creepy because they are outcasts and they fight back when pushed.
-They do not cower.
+They do not cower!
+She even stabs a kid who tries to come between them.
+That is rare.
 Underneath Anderson's moon vest beats the heart of a basement fight club brawler.
+This is the first film of his, then, since Rushmore that I've actually loved with that fierceness one has for some romantic outcast films, where you get a fierce protective instinct and want to go rip open hostile critics with your tiger claws.

-We all know and feel that we have felt this type of heady connection, I hope.
-I would regret anyone missing it.
-I don't care if it destroys your comfort zones.
-I hope it does.
-It's worth it.
-It lights up your basement and sends the rats skittering away, to make room for wolves.
-It's the kind of lightning bolt that comes at any age, at any time, and we either rise to its challenge or spend the rest of our life cringing as we try to drown our wolves in the bathtub like Paltrow's snuck cigarettes.
-Turn them loose and hope they don't get run over crossing the highway, that's the best you can do.
-And this is maybe the best and most undrowned Anderson film he's ever released into the wild.
-He's transcended the rich kid cinema quirk ghetto and unchained a true wolf whirlwind.
+We all have felt this type of heady connection, this thrilling outlaw romance, at some point in our lives, I hope.
+I would regret anyone missing it, this lightning bolt that comes at any age, at any time, and we either rise to its challenge or drown our cubs in the bathtub like Paltrow's snuck cigarettes.
+Moonrise Kingdom commands you turn them loose and hope they don't get run over crossing the highway, but don't impede, or you will get bit.
+And this is maybe the best and most undrowned wolf of a film Anderson film he's ever released into the wild, it's a true wolf whirlwind.
 Did I cry?
 I did.

 4. THE PERKS OF BEING A WALLFLOWER

 Is this the best movie about the first love and acceptance of a mentally-scarred high school freshman?
 Yes.
-The heady acting chemistry of the three leads, especially the gorgeous extrovert Ezra Miller, and the deep American Beauty-style cinematography turn Pittsburgh into a magical science fiction landscape where anything is possible, including finding cool friends who recognize the beautiful genius buried inside you.
-As always with such kids circa 1985-95, the bonding glue is love of great music; mix tapes, in the days before DVD wiped out cassettes.
-Here they are so important that the music used--even if we've heard the songs before--seem deliriously new, even Dexy and the Midnight Runners.
+The heady acting chemistry of the three leads and the deep American Beauty-style cinematography turn 80s Pittsburgh into a magical place where anything is possible, including finding cool friends who recognize the beautiful genius buried inside you, and the bonding glue of friendship is still mix tapes.
+Here they are so important that the music used--even if we've heard the songs before, in the 80s--seem deliriously new, even Dexy and the goddamned Midnight Runners sound vividly alive.

-In addition there's such seductive American Beauty-style lighting and such interesting, beautiful people, and such a refreshing absence of the bawdy sexual humor that mars 95% of coming-of-age films, and the energy pulses so well with the colors, that it becomes a dizzying dream I still can't let go of.
-Emma Watson made my knees weak in this movie; even when her longing is cliche'd she has the guts to ride right through it.
-When a film is this good it can have cliches, because the actors have the guts to dive right into them and it's suddenly all so new.
-Ezra Miller blows any complaints about the gay best friend stereotype clean out of the picture.
-You feel the heartbreak when he's not around because he lights up the screen.
-He and Thompson have such alive chemistry and beauty and aliveness as the step siblings who rescue our hero that when the movie was over I already missed them.
-This is how it is when a group of friends is in love with each other.
-It's majestic.
+In addition to all that is a refreshing absence of the bawdy sexual humor that mars 91% of coming-of-age films, and the energy pulses so well with the colors that it becomes a dizzying dream I still can't let go of.
+Emma Watson made my knees weak all through this film, even when her character's longing risks becoming a cliche, she has the guts to ride right through and sell it like it's the first time it ever happened, to her or us, proving that when a film is this good it can have cliches, because the actors will be so faithful to the material it transcends the ordinary anyway.
+Meanwhile, Ezra Miller blows any complaints about the gay best friend stereotype clean out of the picture and has such magical alive chemistry with stepsister Watson that when the movie was over I already missed them.
+I wanted to write them all a letter from camp, and make them a mix tape.

 7. Three Way Tie:

-(from earlier post) No, it's not art, or trash, just the best film made about the American endless highway since Natural Born Killers.
-Lana Del Rey proves with "Ride," that even if its an act she's got the truest sense of operatic-sexy-sad-dangerous going in music, cinema, or anywhere.... she's sexy-dangerous enough here this video would probably make it banned from MTV if MTV still played music.
-It's not Madonna faux dress-up dangerous, it's the real thing -- the kind of danger where self-cutting, anorexia, nymphomania, and pill addiction all swirl together to keep a young girl one step ahead of her suicidal ideation.
-She goes in this video where most coy lip biter pouter jailbait-poseur pop girls wouldn't no matter how much attention their gigolo boyfriends promised.
-She goes right over the cliff, into the arms of a bunch of guys at least twice her age, who give her a gun, a swig, a drag, a Native American headdress, and a bonfire full of fireworks.
+No, it's not art, or trash, just the best film made about the American endless highway since Natural Born Killers.
+Lana Del Rey proves with "Ride," that even if its an act she's got the truest sense of operatic-sexy-sad-dangerous going in music, cinema, or anywhere.
+She's sexy-dangerous, not Madonna or Miley dress-up dangerous, but the flagging down Mike Hammer's roadster in the middle of the desert in a raincoat and bare feet kind of dangerous, the kind where self-cutting, anorexia, nymphomania, and pill addiction all swirl together to keep a young girl barely one step ahead of her rock and roll suicide or Goodbar murder.
+She goes in this video where most coy lip biter pouter jailbait-poseur pop girls wouldn't dare no matter how much attention their gigolo boyfriends promised.
+She goes right over the cliff, into the arms of a bunch of guys at least twice her age with Harleys.
+She gyrates like a cub in their lion paws and they award her a gun, a bottle of whiskey, cigarettes, a Native American headdress, and a bonfire full of fireworks.
+She deserves it.

 (Chapter 3)